clarin-eric/monitoring/README.md

 ## Workflow

-1. After pushing a new revision to the [Git repository]'s, [Travis CI] attempts to build it, i.e. running the `update_config` script.
+1. After pushing a new revision to the [Git repository]'s, [Travis CI] attempts to build it, i.e. running the `update_config` script and checks the resulting icinga2 config.
   * You have to check immediately whether that build succeeds.
 If your revision results in a failed build, you have fix it straight away.
   * Files in `conf.d/sites` are host for manual edit only.
-2. Every our a cron job on the Server pulls the latest revision and runs the `update_script`, which pushed changes if there are any and restarts icinga with the latest config.
+2. Every our a cron job on the Server pulls the latest revision if the Travis build succeeded and runs the `update_script`, which pushed changes if there are any and restarts icinga with the latest config.
 The cron job is configured to notify the sysadmins on failure.

 ## Automated config manipulation using Centre Registry information
 The Python program [`update_config.py`] performs a hourly configuration manipulation, triggered by a cron job on the monitoring host.